comitanigiacomo/cyberSecurity/underTheWire/century.md

 The password for Century7 is the number of folders on the desktop.

-I can use the same command used before on level 3
+The same command used in Level 3 can be used here:

 ```
 cmd : Get-ChildItem | Measure-Object